jillix/flow/README.md

     // The role is used just for the specified "eventOptions.sequence".
     role: "myRoleId"

+    // TODO force a reload of the sequence
+    reload: true
 };

 // Pass a options object or the sequence-id directly as a string, to emit a sequence.